 Using bold blocks of strong colour, Tom is a colourist in the true sense of the word.
 Like Henri Matisse, he believes, “ ‘A good painting should be comfortable, like an armchair’ and you should be able to relax in its colours.”
 Thus, by contrast, three large charcoal drawings are simply stunning.
 Beautifully executed, showing the ocean at night, they are atmospheric and haunting, a pale moon glints on the sea, illuminating the ceaseless movement of waves and the shadowy houses of the town which stand ghostly and silent in the background.
 “Drawing the sea in charcoal makes me focus on its darker aspects,” says Tom.
 “The ocean is a very powerful personal symbol for me.”

 For this exhibition, Tom has produced an intriguing new series of ‘folded’ paintings.
-“I enjoy playing with picture formats.
-I have used slanted or angled frames before,” he says, “and I like my new folded paintings because they have taken on another form as three-dimensional objects.
-Free-standing, they can be moved about and when light catches them from a different angle, you discover their colours change.”
-Based on Cot Valley, these reveal its beauty, from its brilliance in the summertime when the sun beats down on a tranquil turquoise sea to its sombre autumnal shades when ochre bracken and purple heather cover its slopes.
+“I enjoy playing with picture formats.” he says.
+Although he's used slanted, hinged or angled frames before, these new folded paintings have taken on another form as three-dimensional objects.
+Free-standing, they can be moved about and when light catches them from a different angle, you discover that their colours change.
+Based on Cot Valley, they reveal its beauty, from its brilliance in the summertime when the sun beats down on a tranquil turquoise sea to its sombre autumnal shades when ochre bracken and purple heather cover its slopes.

 Tom’s idea of using split panels is evident elsewhere; two magnificent paintings Ocean Light and Afternoon Horizon are divided.
 “I painted one panel with brushstrokes going in one direction and then twisted the canvases around to paint at right angles to it,” he explains.
 “The top panel has the natural tones of the linen showing through the paint, the other panel is primed, which gives the paint very different qualities.
 Being an artist, I reserve the right to experiment!”